isinaltinkaya/WPSG2022/sfs.md

 This exercise revolves around obtaining site frequency spectra from two different populations and see if we can find any sign of selection.

 The input data are simulated bcffiles and should reflect chr20 in a european population.
+ISIN fill in information regarding seqdepth and error rate
 # Sitefrequency spectrum and VCF files

 ###